nmantani/FileInsight-plugins/README.md

 **I strongly recommend automatic installation** because manual installation requires many steps.

 ## How to use
-Please click a category from the "Plugins" tab then select a plugin.
+Please click "Operations" in the "Plugins" tab then select a plugin.

 ![how_to_use1.png](docs/how_to_use1.png)